erikdubois/ArchBudgie/README.md

 Then came back to Arch to tweak the settings.

-Sardi Mono Papirus Dark with Arc Dark Grey and Sardi v7.9.2
+Sardi Mono Papirus Dark with Arc Dark Grey and Sardi v7.9.2 at AUR and [Sourceforge](https://sourceforge.net/projects/sardi/files/)

 ![Screenshots](http://i.imgur.com/ZcLBe0z.png)